 Circularity is often narrowed down to reuse and recycling, but on a systemic level it is about staying within planetary boundaries.
 This concerns energy, materials, waste ánd emissions: the whole picture.
 In a circular world energy and materials are renewable and their use stays within renewability rates.
 Waste and emissions are released at or below harmless rates.
 We are far from that balanced situation.
 For example, renewable energy relies on non-renewable metals that are in short supply due to growth, and environmental shadow costs of metals are sky high; bio based materials are the only materials that allow sustain-able growth, but not all of them are immediately available; various emission rates are still excessive.
 Economists now redefine "progress" and "costs".
 Once we understand the big picture, we can effectively explore circularity in planetary and urban spatial planning, (re-)design of buildings and elements, mining and cycling of materials.

 We will go through this by lectures, assignments and a personal research a/o design project.
 We explicitly invite and welcome also students from other disciplines and domains than Built Environment, as there are many sides (a.o. ecological, technological, societal, behavioral, economic) to this problem.

 This program contains a course (5EC, Q1) with theoretical lectures and active assignments and a personalized follow-up research a/o design project (10EC, Q3+4).

 You can register for the certificate programs BD&T and CT by submitting an enrollment form which you find in the Downloads section.
 To register for the certificate program Circular Design in the Built Environment please use the enrollment form on this page.

 Please use the ABP-CME course overview with timeslot information to check if you can fit the courses in your personal study plan.
-In this schedule, the courses and projects of the certificate programs are marked with 'CT' , 'BT' or 'CD'. (also available in the Downloads section)
+In this schedule, the courses and projects of the certificate programs are marked with 'CT' , 'BT' or 'CD'. (available via curriculum)